SAMe: A Semantic Anatomy Mapping Engine for Robotic Ultrasound: Results

 With the semantic-prior backend fixed, the key question was whether under-specified clinical complaints could be grounded reliably enough to serve as SAMe's front-end semantic prior layer across different model backends.
 As shown in Fig.~\ref{fig:semantic-grounding-results}b, the gains were consistent across the evaluated backends, indicating that the benefit was not tied to any particular model.
 Importantly, the improvement was especially pronounced at the anatomical-location level, where grounded outputs become more directly actionable for downstream anatomical instantiation and target initialization.
 On a random held-out test set of 1,000 symptom descriptions excluded from the retrieval resource, adding the SAMe semantic prior increased location-level F1 from 0.188 to 0.357 in macro averaging and from 0.227 to 0.356 in micro averaging, while organ-level F1 improved by 0.251 in macro averaging and 0.183 in micro averaging\footnote{Macro F1 denotes the unweighted mean of per-class F1 scores over organs or anatomical locations, whereas micro F1 is computed by pooling prediction outcomes across all samples and classes before calculating F1.}.
 Backend-specific maxima varied by model: Qwen achieved the strongest absolute anatomy-level grounding after RAG, whereas the largest organ-level gains were observed for Anthropic in macro F1 (+0.280) and DeepSeek in micro F1 (+0.204).
 Together, these results show that clinical text can be grounded into structured organ- and anatomy-level targets with substantially greater reliability when supported by the semantic prior.

 The semantic prior changed the character of the generated target specifications.
 As shown in Fig.~\ref{fig:semantic-grounding-results}c, RAG-enhanced outputs were preferred in pairwise utility evaluation, achieving a mean win rate of 50.6\% against 11.4\% losses and yielding a net gain of 39.2\%.
 At the same time, overgeneration was reduced from 0.683 to 0.597, and the average gain remained positive across all reported metric families.
-This pattern indicates that the semantic prior improved performance by producing targets that were more specific, better disciplined, and more suitable as downstream task inputs, without increasing output breadth or noise.
+Together, these results establish CSG as the front-end semantic prior layer of SAMe rather than a generic retriever.
+The grounded output consists of target organs, anatomy-level locations or ROIs, and task-ready cues, matching the structured input required by ARI for subsequent anatomical instantiation.
+In the real-robot experiments below, liver and kidney targets were fixed since the body-keypoint baseline does not support anatomy-aware target specification, a paired CSG comparison was not feasible to isolate the downstream anatomy-to-action evaluation, so CSG is not used to claim a direct improvement in organ-hit rate.